 People who are LESS at risk, like teenagers, should be very careful not to expose vulnerable people to the virus.
 Remember, one can be carrying the virus without knowing it, and then expose others to it.

-The City of Oakland has declared a local emergency, issued an order to cancel all large public events at City-owned facilities, and expanded sanitation services for all unsheltered residents.
+The City of Oakland has declared a local emergency, issued an order to cancel all large public events at City-owned facilities, limited city services, expanded sanitation services for all unsheltered residents and is providing free COVID-19 testing.
 To read more about what this means, click here for the City of Oakland’s response.

 The Centers for Disease Control and Prevention has highlighted their response to COVID-19 here.